-The casts from our shows are selected after an incredible weekend of auditions in the spring drawing hundreds (yes, hundreds!) of aspiring actors from our surrounding communities.
+The casts for our OUTDOOR shows are selected after an incredible weekend of auditions in the spring drawing hundreds (yes, hundreds!) of aspiring actors from our surrounding communities.

 Theater patrons bring blankets, lawn chairs, and picnic baskets.
 TIP seats approximately 3,000 but we generally see an average of 900 patrons at our performances. if you'd like to sit close to the stage, arrive right when the gates open to the seating bowl!
 Typically, each performance lasts about 2 hours with a 15 minute intermission.

 Theatre in the Park is handicapped accessible with reserved parking, ramps and wheelchair seating areas.
 The entrance at GATE 3 is the easiest for patrons preferring a gentler slope into the seating bowl.
 Sign language interpretation is provided at the first Saturday performance.
 If that performance is rained out, then the second Saturday performance of that show will be interpreted.

 Theatre in the Park is supported by the generosity of many area corporations and foundations that believe, like we do, that Theatre in the Park enhances the quality of life in our communities.
 However, because only about 40% of our operating budget is from tax support these vital sponsors help finance our program with funds, materials, and/or service contributions.

 Many companies in our community offer matching grant programs to their employees as well and we encourage those interested in supporting us to check with their employers to see if you can DOUBLE your contribution to TIP!